 It must be a self-contained property - so no shared accommodation

-You must be a secure tenant (sometimes called a flexible tenancy) - which means you have a lifetime tenancy.
+You must be a secure tenant - which means you have a lifetime tenancy.
 Most council tenants are secure, unless you are on a introductory, temporary or demoted tenancy

 You’ve been a public sector tenant for at least three years (doesn’t need to be in a row).
 Only tenants currently in a council property are eligible, but past tenancies with housing association, NHS trust or armed forces properties will count towards your overall tenancy length when adding up the three years minimum needed